 When working with a triangulation $T$ of a manifold $N$, we will make heavy usage of the {\it dual polyhedral decomposition}.
 This construction originated in the work of Poincar\'e, and is available in \cite{ST}.
-Since these ideas are no longer in wide circulation and we will need some fixed notation to refer to this decomposition, a brief sketch is given.
-The standard $n$-simplex, $\Delta^n$ is defined as
+Since these ideas are no longer in wide circulation and we need some fixed notation to refer to this decomposition, a brief sketch is given.
+Denote the standard $n$-simplex by